Landsat 4: Space Shuttle service mission

-As early as 1982, a mission was in the planning stages to retrieve Landsat 4 for servicing back on earth.
+As early as 1982, a mission was in the planning stages to retrieve Landsat 4 for servicing back on Earth.
 The 1982 edition of the STS Flight Assignment Manifest scheduled the second Space Shuttle mission from Vandenberg AFB for that task.
-The Space Shuttle orbiter Discovery was scheduled to launch on 15 June 1986 for a three-day mission to capture Landsat 4 for return to earth (designated STS-2V).
+The Space Shuttle Discovery was scheduled to launch on 15 June 1986 for a three-day mission to capture Landsat 4 for return to Earth (designated STS-2V).
 The following year, the mission was rescheduled to launch on 1 April 1986.
 Later on, the idea to retrieve Landsat 4 were first replaced by a servicing mission in early 1987, before any mention of it was removed from the flight manifest published in June 1985.
 The slot for the proposed mission was first assigned to a dedicated Space Shuttle flight for the Department of Defense before the idea of launching the Space Shuttle from Vandenberg AFB were scrapped altogether after the Challenger disaster.